NsdHSO/.github/CONTRIBUTING.md

 1. A PR description and title are required.
 The title is required to begin with: "feat:" or "fix:"
 1. [Link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) in the project.
 Unsolicited code is welcomed, but an issue is required for announce your intentions.
 PR's without a linked issue will be marked invalid and closed.

-*note for maintainers: All pull requests need a label to assist automation.
-See the [template](https://github.com/open-sauced/open-sauced/blob/HEAD/.github/release-drafter.yml) to guide which labels to use.*

 ### PR Validation
 Examples for valid PR titles: